carbon-design-system/carbon/packages/styles/scss/fonts/README.md

         whether it should be included automatically
   - [ ] Update the block at the end of the file to call the default mixin of the file if the font is enabled
+- [ ] Update `packages/carbon-react/tasks/build-styles.js` to include the font
+      file as a re-export
+- [ ] Add a story for the font in `Plex.stories.js`